linroger/FinanceCompendium/V. Equities and Alternatives/Equities/An Introduction to Equity Markets.md

 # 1.6 An initial public offering

 An initial public offering, more commonly known as an IPO, is when a privately owned company issues stock to the wider public for the first time.
 By way of an example, consider the case of Facebook, which was incorporated in 2004 with equity stakes divided between the cofounders Mark Zuckerberg and Eduardo Saverin.
-Later in 2004, a venture capitalist, Peter Thiel, invested US $0.5m in return for a \(10.2\%$  share of the company.
+Later in 2004, a venture capitalist, Peter Thiel, invested US \$0.5m in return for a \(10.2\%$  share of the company.
 There then followed two further rounds of funding, referred to in the media as series A and B, when shares were sold to various venture capitalists.
-A third round of funding (series C) in 2007 saw  $1.6\%$  of Facebook sold to Microsoft for US\)240m, implying that the value of the entire Facebook company was US$15bn.
+A third round of funding (series C) in 2007 saw  $1.6\%$  of Facebook sold to Microsoft for US\)240m, implying that the value of the entire Facebook company was US\$15bn.
 In May 2012, Facebook held an IPO when it sold an approximate  $15\%$  stake amounting to 421

-million shares, priced at US $38 per share, giving the company an overall valuation of US$ 104bn and realising significant gains for the initial founders and investors.
+million shares, priced at US \$38 per share, giving the company an overall valuation of US\$ 104bn and realising significant gains for the initial founders and investors.

 The share performance following the IPO was initially disappointing and investors in the IPO would have suffered a loss, albeit a "paper" one.
 But those investors who held on to the shares for five years would have experienced gains in excess of  $350\%$ .
 Note, had the number of shares in issue remained static, aside from personal gains by managers and founders, Facebook, as a company, would not have benefited.
 However, Facebook has issued shares since the IPO at an ever higher share price, which has benefited the company tremendously.

 Facebook is a classic example of a small, young company seeking both capital to expand and also a return on investment for both founders and investors.
 An UK example is the supermarket chain Morrisons, which started as a market stall in Bradford in 1899 and held an IPO in 1967, and now has about 500 UK supermarkets.
 IPOs can also be made by large privately owned companies.
-For example, in 1999 the previously privately owned company Goldman Sachs held an IPO, selling  $12.6\%$  of the company to the public at US $53 per share.
+For example, in 1999 the previously privately owned company Goldman Sachs held an IPO, selling  $12.6\%$  of the company to the public at US \$53 per share.
 Of the remainder, \(48.3\%$  of the company was held by 221 former partners, each holding approximately US\)63m.

 In an IPO the money paid by investors for the newly issued shares goes directly to the company, in what we will refer to as the primary market.
 Subsequent trading takes place in the secondary market, and any gains or losses are therefore independent of the issuing company and simply pass between investors.

 Following an IPO, the company's founders and initial investors will see the size of their shareholdings fall as more shares are issued.
 However, if the capital is used wisely, the shareholders will see a rise in the absolute value of their shares.
-In the case of Goldman Sachs, the share price had risen to around US $230 per share at the start of 2017 from US$ 53 in 1999.
+In the case of Goldman Sachs, the share price had risen to around US \$230 per share at the start of 2017 from US\$ 53 in 1999.

 # 1.7 Stock market indices